The Sandwich Man (1966 film): Critical reception

-The film was poorly received at the time of its release, critically and commercially.
+The Sandwich Man release was met with negative reaction from critics, and it did not perform well commercially.

 The Monthly Film Bulletin wrote: "Robert Hartford-Davis' direction displays an astonishing lack of imagination – hackneyed cutting, elementary slips in continuity (blue sky giving way to grey in consecutive shots), and virtually every scene being introduced by having the camera tilt down familiar London landmarks.
 What little narrative there is stops dead at regular intervals to allow what amounts to a veritable Who's Who of British character actors to perform while Michael Bentine stands sadly watching on the sidelines.
 Up to the minute, trend-setting, cosmopolitan London is here revealed in a series of British comedy clichés (excitable Indians, chirpy cockney housewives, absentminded aristocrats) and in an absurdly pretentious slow motion wrestling match behind the end titles.
 The Sandwich Man is the second film to be made under the auspices of the N.F.F.C./Rank scheme to aid independent producers: one can only hope that the schemes future films will be better than this."

 Variety said: "Spotty pic. ...
 Gags and situations do not add up to useful comedy."

 Kine Weekly called the film a "hilarious romp in colour through London."

 Leslie Halliwell wrote: "Spurned when it was first released, this comedy variety show, mostly in mime, can now be seen of a kind popularised by TV, and may have been simply ahead of its time.
 It certainly seems funnier than it did."

 The Radio Times Guide to Films gave the film 2/5 stars, writing: "Known as the Goon that got away, and as the genius behind Potty Time, Michael Bentine was yet another British comedian who failed to repeat his TV and/or radio success on the big screen.
 This virtually silent comedy was politely considered "ahead of its time" on its release, but, over 30 years later, this euphemism for "not very good" still applies.
 The cast is all-star, but the film's few pleasures come from Bentine's often inspired mime as he wanders the streets of London with his sandwich board."